adventure and culture in and around gainesville, fla.

-For an in-depth study of the preserve hike bike or ride a horse on the extensive trails traversing the park - you're likely to happen upon the herd of bison or wild horses that roam free.
+For an in-depth study of the preserve, hike, bike or ride a horse on the extensive trails traversing the park - you're likely to happen upon the herd of bison or wild horses that roam free.

 Go to the preserve's website for more information.

-Millions of gallons of water pour into the river daily from eight major springs with water so crystal clear that snorkeling is also an outing option.
+Millions of gallons of water pour into the river daily from eight major springs, with water so crystal clear that snorkeling is also an outing option.

-In Ichetucknee Springs State Park off State Road 47 and 238 there are two tubing runs ranging from 45 minutes to three-and-a-half-hour excursions.
+There are two tubing runs ranging from 45 minutes to three-and-a-half-hour excursions.
 Your best bet?
 Climb into a slippery tube and float away the day at a snail's pace.

 Tubing from the south entrance of the park four miles west of Fort White on U.S. 27 is available year round.
 Canoeing is an optional way to enjoy the natural beauty of the river year round as is swimming at either Ichetucknee Spring or Blue Hole Spring both available at the north entrance.